Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Bayesian Exploration with stochastic utilities

-We will first introduce a BIC subroutine $\SMaxEx$ that given an approximation signal $\hat S$ to the signal $S$, explores all the joint actions in the set $\cA' = \SEx[S]$.
-In the process, the subroutine will collect multiple utility samples of each explored joint action, which will allow us to construct a new signal approximation for the signal $\signalD(\cA')$.
+Let $S$ be a signal with support $\cX$.
+We present a BIC subroutine $\SMaxEx$ that given an approximation signal $\hat S$ to the signal $S$, explores all the joint actions in the set $\cA' = \SEx[S]$.
+The subroutine collects multiple utility samples of each explored joint action, which allows us to construct a new signal approximation for the signal $\signalD(\cA')$.
+The pseudocode can be found in Algorithm~\ref{alg:SMaxEx}.

-We can first show that the subroutine $\SMaxEx$ is BIC under some condition of the signal approximation parameter.